tarunsoftprodigy/brave-search-mcp-sse/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE) (assuming a LICENSE file exists or will be added).
+This MCP server is licensed under the[MIT License](./LICENSE).
+This means you are free to use, modify, and distribute the software, subject to the terms and conditions of the MIT License.
+For more details, please see the LICENSE file in the project repository.